Skip to content

 • Iowa Thriving Communities Initiative – The initiative will provide communities that are leveraging innovative methods to attract housing opportunities for their workforce with a chance to be recognized for their efforts.
 A limited number of communities will be awarded the designation, which comes with highly sought-after and lucrative scoring points for the Federal Housing Tax Credit and/or Workforce Housing Tax Credit programs.
 The scoring points will be available through the end of the calendar year following the community’s designation as an Iowa Thriving Community.
 For more information on the Iowa Thriving Communities Initiative, click here.
 Applications are due by June 5, 2026.

 • Iowa Workforce Housing Tax Incentive – Housing Projects that meet one of four criteria: Housing development located on a grayfield or brownfield site; repair or rehab of dilapidated housing stocks; Upper story housing development; New construction in a greenfield.
 These grants are competitive in part because the program is more flexible than most in terms of income limits and incentive amounts.
 For more information on the Iowa Workforce Housing Tax Incentive, click here.
-Applications are due by June 10, 2025.
+Applications are due by June 10, 2026.

 • Nebraska CDBG Tourism Development (NE) – The purpose of the Tourism Development (TD) Category is to provide investments in effective and affordable tourist attraction facilities to quality communities that are investing in long-term development.
 For more information on Nebraska CDBG Tourism Development (NE), click here.
-Applications are due by June 30, 2025.
+Applications are due by June 30, 2026.

 • Nebraska CDBG Economic Development (NE) – The objective of the Economic Development (ED) category is to assist businesses that expand the state’s economic base, and which create quality jobs principally benefiting employees in the low- and moderate-income levels.
 For more information on Nebraska CDBG Economic Development (NE), click here.
-Applications are due by June 30, 2025.
+Applications are due by June 30, 2026.

 • T-Mobile Hometown Grant – T-Mobile Hometown Grants is a $25 million, five-year initiative to support the people and organizations who help small towns across America thrive and grow.
 Hometown Grants are given every quarter to up to 25 small towns.
 Apply for funding to support a community project of your choice, like revitalizing or repurposing a historic structure, creating a downtown asset or destination, or improving a space where friends and neighbors gather.
 Projects that add to a sense of place or could lead to further investment are of particular interest.
-We look forward to learning more about your town and your project.
-Applications are due by June 30, 2025.
-For more information on the T-Mobile Hometown Grant, click here
+For more information on the T-Mobile Hometown Grant, click here.
+Applications are due by June 30, 2026.